 The population size

 The calculations above implicitly assumed an infinite population size.
 This assumption is rarely correct.
 If we modify the math to take into account the population size, the math gets more complicated, and we see that the smaller the population, the smaller the sampling error.
-However, this effect is negligible unless the sample size is at least 10% greater than the population size, so the effect of sample size can be safely ignored in most analyses.
+However, this effect is negligible unless the sample size is greater than 10% of the population size, so the effect of sample size can be safely ignored in most analyses.

 Need to know more market research terminology?
 Brush up with our “What is” guides.